 Gather the ingredients.

-Place candied fruit, ginger, raisins, currants, cherries, walnuts or lemon rind, orange marmalade, lemon juice, brandy or orange juice and almond extract in a large bowl; toss well, cover and let stand overnight at room temperature.
+Place candied fruit, ginger, raisins, currants, cherries, walnuts or lemon rind, orange marmalade, lemon juice, brandy or orange juice, and vanilla and almond extracts in a large bowl; toss well, cover and let stand overnight at room temperature.

 Grease, then line the bottom of a 10-inch tube pan with wax paper.
 Preheat oven to 250 F.